 My cousin Don has started a photography business on the side.
 He’s got a website up showing some of his work.
 If you’re looking for a photographer in the Kootenays BC, give him a shout.

 My friend Shannon Phillips is a freelance writer and journalist.
 When she asked me to take some photos for her new story, I jumped at the chance.
 I’m happy to say, the editors at Alberta Views used two of my images for the October edition article.
-The article is available online (sans photos).
+You can read Shannon Pillips’s full Alberta Beef article […]

 A week ago I was up early at 4:30am to ride down to the States with some friends to enjoy the festivities at the Sasquatch!
 Music Festival.
 After nearly 12 hours on the road, we arrived at the festival grounds, set up camp and watched as thousands of others did the same.
 The Festival takes […]